 Here at Coxheath Primary School we are passionate about reading and the wealth of opportunity that high quality books provide for children.
 With this in mind, we are transforming our curriculum by ensuring that each term’s learning is based around one or more high quality texts.
 We want to enthuse the children we teach and are therefore creating a curriculum that will not only inspire them but also challenge them in their learning.

 We provide rich opportunities for the pupils to explore citizenship and real life world issues, which at times they may have to grapple with to make sense of.
 This in turn helps them to develop skills such as collaboration and communication, thus equipping them with the necessary skills for life in the modern world.

 Provision for KS1 Phonics

-Coxheath Primary School uses 'Letters and Sounds' as the basis for delivering phonics within Key Stage 1.
+Coxheath Primary School uses 'Letters and Sounds' as the basis for delivering phonics within Key Stage 1, but plan to move to the Sounds Write programme from September 2022.
 Resources from other schemes such as 'Phonic Bug' and 'Read, Write, Inc' are also used to enhance delivery where appropriate.
-(For more information about phonics, please visit our Literacy page)
+(For more information about phonics, please visit our Literacy page).